White dwarf binary modulation can help stochastic gravitational wave background search: Abstract

 \section{Abstract}

 For the stochastic gravitational wave backgrounds (SGWBs) search centred at the milli-Hz band, the galactic foreground produced by white dwarf binaries (WDBs) within the Milky Way contaminates the extra-galactic signal severely.
 Because of the anisotropic distribution pattern of the WDBs and the motion of the spaceborne gravitational wave interferometer constellation, the time-domain data stream will show an annual modulation.
 This property is fundamentally different from those of the SGWBs.
 In this Letter, we propose a new filtering method for the data vector based on the annual modulation phenomenon.
 We apply the resulted inverse variance filter to the LISA data challenge.
-The result shows that for the weaker SGWB signal, such as energy density $\Omega_{\rm astro}=5\times10^{-12}$, the filtering method can enhance the posterior distribution peak prominently.
-For the stronger signal, such as $\Omega_{\rm astro}=15\times10^{-12}$, the method can improve the Bayesian evidence from `substantial' to `strong' against null hypotheses.
+The result shows that for the weaker SGWB signal, such as energy density $\Omega_{\rm astro}=1\times10^{-12}$, the filtering method can enhance the posterior distribution peak prominently.
+For the stronger signal, such as $\Omega_{\rm astro}=3\times10^{-12}$, the method can improve the Bayesian evidence from `substantial' to `strong' against null hypotheses.
 This method is model-independent and self-contained.
 It does not ask for other types of information besides the gravitational wave data.

 \emph{Introduction.--} The stochastic gravitational wave background (SGWB) \cite{1999PhRvD..59j2001A,2017LRR....20....2R,2019RPPh...82a6903C} is one of the primary targets of all types of gravitational detectors.
 There are two kinds of SGWB signals, namely those from astrophysical sources and from cosmological origins.
 The former is produced by many independent and unresolved continuous gravitational wave sources, such as black hole binaries \cite{2016PhRvL.116m1103A} and neutron star binaries \cite{2018PhRvL.120i1101A}.
 The incoherent superposition from each of the single sources leads to a stochastic nature of the gravitational wave background \cite{2011RAA....11..369R,2019ApJ...871...97C}.
-The cosmological SGWB is generated from the exotic mechanisms in the early universe, such as cosmic inflation, first-order phase transition and cosmic strings \cite{2012JCAP...06..027B,2018CQGra..35p3001C}, {\it etc.}
+The typical energy density of cosmological stochastic gravitational waves is a complex topic that depends on the production mechanisms.
+The energy density of the stochastic gravitational wave background predicted by slow-roll inflation is expected to be very small, $\Omega_{\rm GW}\sim10^{-16}$ with a flat spectrum.
+A sizeable cosmological SGWB needs for some exotic mechanisms in the early universe, such as curvature peak, first-order phase transition and cosmic strings \cite{2012JCAP...06..027B,2018CQGra..35p3001C}, {\it etc.}